 Root irrigation techniques

-The irrigation system consists of an engine with a capacity of 8-16 horsepower, a pump, and a plastic plumbing system.
+The irrigation system consists of an engine with 8-16 horsepower capacity, a pump, and a plastic plumbing system.
 Water is directed directly into each earthen tub dug around each coffee tree.

 Original irrigation has inexpensive equipment, little water loss, and low fuel cost.
 The irrigation system is installed and dismantled according to each irrigation, so it is easy to protect and suitable for the conditions of households and dispersed production of Vietnam.

-This irrigation technique needs to create a tub around the root to store irrigation water.
-When watering takes the hose and direct the hose to the coffee tub.
+This irrigation technique must create a tub around the root to store irrigation water.
+When watering, takes the hose and direct the hose to the coffee tub.

-The main disadvantages of this irrigation technique are high operating labor costs, heavy operation, and the need to create water tanks around the root, the amount of water irrigated into each root is uneven, which can be wasteful.
+The main disadvantages of this irrigation technique are high operating labor costs, heavy operation, and the need to create water tanks around the root; the amount of water irrigated into each seed is uneven, which can be wasteful.

-The main reason why many countries in the world do not use the original irrigation method is that they do not create tanks to store irrigation water.
+Many countries do not use the original irrigation method because they do not create tanks to store irrigation water.

 With the sound planting technique when planting new, the root neck of seedlings is placed 10-15 cm below the surrounding ground, coffee growers in Vietnam have limited the damage of the root system when digging the tub and allowed the effective use of root irrigation techniques.
 Applying irrigation techniques to coffee accounts for a large proportion in the Central Highlands with about 73%. – ThiNha Truc et al., 2017